Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Introduction

+As the back-end of the state estimation, we adopt the graph-based optimization method, which fuses the measurements from the front-end in real-time to estimate the states of the swarm with high accuracy.
+In the back-end, we adopt the state-of-the-art outlier rejection method to reduce the errors from the front-end to achieve high-accuracy and robustness.

+Omni-swarm is designed to be decentralized, it runs on each drone's onboard computer individually instead of using a central server.
+Differing from previous work on relative-state estimation, which only work in a line-of-sight situation\cite{xu2020decentralized,walter2019uvdar,guo2017ultra,guo2019ultra, ziegler2021distributed}, Omni-swarm can estimate the state of the swarm when another drone is in non-line-of-sight if the same place has been visited.
+This capability is given by MDML.
+Another advantage over previous works \cite{xu2020decentralized,walter2019uvdar,guo2017ultra,guo2019ultra, ziegler2021distributed} that MDML brings the global consistency; the long-term drifting of the ego state is eliminated by the map-based localization and thus guarantee global consistency of the estimation results.
+Omni-swarm also inherits the high accuracy of our previous work\cite{xu2020decentralized}, which has a high relative localization accuracy compared to other related works\cite{walter2019uvdar,guo2017ultra,guo2019ultra, ziegler2021distributed}.

+In addition, the complex initialization problem is solved in Omni-swarm by introducing various system initialization methods, including map-based initialization and visual drone detection tracking initialization.
+Another Omni-swarm improvement that helps with practical applications is its plug-and-play feature, based on our newly introduced initialization methods, Omni-swarm allows the temporary joining or exiting of drones.
+Finally, Omni-swarm has redundancy in the information shared among the swarm and computations performed by the drones, which brings robustness to possible temporary signal loss and partial sensor failures.

-The main contribution of this paper is: \begin{enumerate} \item \textit{Omni-swarm}, a complete decentralized omnidirectional visual-inertial-UWB swarm state estimation system, consisting of an omnidirectional perception system as the front-end as well as the graph-based optimization and forward propagation as back-end, is proposed with features previous stated. \item The \textit{Omni-swarm} is integrated on custom aerial platforms.
-Extensive experiments are conducted to validate the proposed system. \item Open-source releases and the custom dataset will be made public. \end{enumerate}
+To verify the above features of Omni-swarm, we perform comprehensive experiments in simulation and real-world experiments.
+Moreover, we design an inter-drone collision avoidance experiment to verify Omni-swarm under realistic conditions.
+The main contributions of this paper are: \begin{enumerate} \item Omni-swarm, a decentralized omnidirectional visual-inertial-UWB swarm state estimation system.
+Extensive experiments are conducted to validate Omni-swarm. \item Open-source releases of the software and the custom datasets have been made public\footnote{https://github.com/HKUST-Aerial-Robotics/Omni-swarm}. \end{enumerate}